 The Company designs, manufactures, services and sells complex and sophisticated aerospace parts, subassemblies and aircraft.
 These products are manufactured according to detailed specifications and are subject to strict approval or certification requirements.
 Technical, mechanical and other failures have occurred in the past, and may occur in the future, whether as a result of manufacturing or design defects, operational processes or production issues attributable to us, our customers, suppliers, third party integrators or others.
 Our products could also fail as a result of cyber-attacks, such as those that seize control and result in misuse or unintended use of our products, or other intentional acts.
 Due to the nature of the Company's business, liability claims have arisen, and may arise in the future, from accidents or disasters involving products the Company has manufactured, including claims for injury or death.
 Product or system failures could result in negative publicity that could reduce demand for our products, product recalls, regulatory directives and product liability and warranty claims (including claims related to the safety or reliability of our products).
 Such failures could also lead to service, repair and maintenance costs, damages and fines and regulatory and environmental liabilities.
 While management believes that the Company maintains adequate insurance for these risks, insurance cannot be obtained to protect against all risks and liabilities.
 It is therefore possible that the insurance coverage may not cover all claims or liabilities, and the Company may be forced to bear unanticipated costs or liabilities.
-As of June 30, 2023, the Company is party to pending litigation relating to an incident involving a K-MAX® helicopter that resulted in a fatality, and the Company has been notified of potential claims relating to another such incident.
+As of September 29, 2023, the Company is party to pending litigation proceedings relating to two incidents involving K-MAX® helicopters that each resulted in a fatality, and the Company has been notified of additional potential claims relating to one of such incidents.
 Each incident is the subject of one or more investigations undertaken by applicable civil aviation agencies located in the jurisdiction of the incident.
 These investigations are at varying stages of completion; certain agencies have issued final reports or taken other actions, while other investigations remain in progress.
-While it is not possible to predict the final outcome of all investigations, litigation or claims relating to these or other potential incidents, management believes that all such investigations, litigation or claims in existence at June 30, 2023, are not reasonably likely to have a material adverse effect on our business, financial condition and results of operations or cash flows.
+While it is not possible to predict the final outcome of all investigations, litigation or claims relating to these or other potential incidents, management believes that all such investigations, litigation or claims in existence at September 29, 2023, are not reasonably likely to have a material adverse effect on our business, financial condition and results of operations or cash flows.